Juniperus chinensis 'Shimpaku'

 Spread: 6 feet

 A very interesting accent shrub featuring gray-green needle-like foliage on sprays of widely arching branches, wide growing; ideal for use as an accent groundcover in sunny dry locations, commonly used for bonsai

-Shimpaku Juniper has attractive grayish green foliage.
-The scale-like leaves are highly ornamental and remain grayish green throughout the winter.
+Shimpaku Juniper is a dwarf conifer which is primarily valued in the garden for its cascading habit of growth.
+It has attractive grayish green evergreen foliage.
+The scale-like sprays of foliage are highly ornamental and remain grayish green throughout the winter.
 It produces powder blue berries from late spring to late winter.
-The flowers are not ornamentally significant.

 Shimpaku Juniper is a dense multi-stemmed evergreen shrub with a shapely form and gracefully arching branches.
 It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.